-Bob Marley & The Wailers' Natty Dread on UHQR 180g 33RPM Clarity LP.
-Mastered Directly From the Original Analog Master Tapes by Ryan K. Smith at Sterling Sound and Pressed at Quality Record Pressings.
+Bob Marley & The Wailers' Natty Dread on UHQR 180g 33RPM Clarity LP: Limited to 4,500 Copies, Mastered Directly from the Original Analog Master Tapes by Ryan K. Smith at Sterling Sound

 Natty Dread, the seventh album by Bob Marley & The Wailers, released in 1974, was Marley's first recorded without Peter Tosh and Bunny Wailer as the Wailers.
 Natty Dread was most popularly received in the U.K., where it peaked at No. 43 and sold in excess of 100,000 copies, making it a gold album.
 Over time it gained popularity in other parts of the world, and in 2003 it was ranked No. 181 on Rolling Stone magazine's list of the 500 greatest albums of all time.